 One example of something to listen for and separate is what your candidate needs, wants and loves.
 They are often very different.
 For example, a candidate may

-but may NOT love the work that is involved
+May NOT love the work that is involved.

 I’m passionate about hiring great people and finding a fit for them where they can really make an impact and then nurturing them to grow to be the best they can be.
 I’m also passionate about improving and learning these vital skills.
 If you are too, please share how you love to hire in the comments below.